peterpeterparker/web-photo-filter/readme.md

          import 'web-photo-filter';

 3. At this time, the Web Component installed under node_modules not gonna be automatically included in the vendor.js bundle.
 Therefore it need a tricks to be copied.
-To do so, overwrite `copy.config.js` from [ionic-app-scripts](https://github.com/ionic-team/ionic-app-scripts/blob/master/config/copy.config.js) and add the following `copyWebPhotoFilter` block
+To do so, create a local custom `copy.config.js` (which gonna be processed as another config of [ionic-app-scripts](https://github.com/ionic-team/ionic-app-scripts/blob/master/config/copy.config.js)) and add the following block

+       module.exports = {
          copyWebPhotoFilter: {
            src: ['{{ROOT}}/node_modules/web-photo-filter/dist/webphotofilter**/*'],
            dest: '{{BUILD}}'
+         }
        }

 Don't forget to also update your `package.json` in order to use your local modified `copy.config.js` file